alphagov/classifyintentsapp/README.md

 ### Generating dummy data

 To generate fake data run `python manage.py populate` this will run a series of methods on the models which are defined in app/models.
-These methods can be run independent of `python manage.py populate` by opening an an app specific shell with `python manage.py shell`, and executing the commands:
+These methods can be run independent of `python manage.py populate` by opening an app specific shell with `python manage.py shell`, and executing the commands:

 ```
 Raw.generate_fake()